It might have been a Fireworks Friday last night at Great American Ballpark, but the Reds saw sparks…

 The Blue Wahoos are also ready to provide another leadoff hitter candidate in Josh Fellhauer.
 He hit .314/.409 OB% while spending his entire season in the Southern League.
 The Reds also have high hopes for Ryan LaMarre, a former second round selection out of Michigan.
 He finished at .263/.356 OB while manning centerfield all season.
 Both outfielders have an AVG/OB differential suggesting they've developed plate discipline desired for a leadoff hitter.

-’s future.
+Of course when it comes to leadoff prospects, the first person in mind is the one that set the minor league record for stolen bases.
+With Cozart and Hamilton already in the system, some believe that a position change is in Billy Hamilton's future.
 The Reds have been content to let him continue to develop at shortstop where he was charged with an error every four games on average.
 He does know the way to first base, batting .323/.413 OB at Bakersfield.
 That average dropped to .286 in AA, but he managed to keep the OB the same.
 The speedster often makes walks hurt worse by converting them into "virtual triples", swiping second and third during the next at-bat.
 He's only 21 years old and could stand to improve contact, fanning around 19% of his plate appearances this season.
 With his speed, any reduction will make a positive impact on average because his BAPIP was .400 in 2012.
 Assuming he continues to play short he could start out next season at Louisville if Gregorius manages to win a Reds job as a utility infielder in spring training.
 If he does begin the season with Pensacola it will be with expectation of a promotion in the near future.

 After a roster turnover in 2012 most of the top Reds prospects remaining were in the lower levels of the system.
 Louisville fans have reason to look forward to 2013 as they advance to fill the void.
 One big unknown is the potential addition of veterans to provide organizational depth at the top like Navarro and Francis were this season.
 Given the average age of the Reds roster it's expected to be mostly the same next year.
 Still, 162 games is a long season and the front office will be on the lookout to add a veteran or two if they feel they could come in handy as they try to maintain their success of 2012.